Assassination of Sheikh Mujibur Rahman: Account of Abdur Rahman Sheikh Roma

 They were taking Bangabandhu towards the stairs.
 After descending two-thirds of the stairs, some assailants present at the bottom of the stairs fired at Bangabandhu, who immediately fell down.

 Roma was behind the assailants.
 They asked Roma, "What do you do?"
 He replied, "Work."
 Then they asked him to go in.
-Roma went to the bathroom of Begum Mujib's room (Bangabandhu's room) and took shelter.
+Roma went to the washroom of Begum Mujib's room (Bangabandhu's room) and took shelter.
 There he informed Begum Mujib that Bangabandhu has been shot.
-Sheikh Kamal's wife Sultana, Sheikh Jamal and his wife Rosi, Sheikh Russel and Bangabandhu's brother Naser also took shelter in the bathroom.
-Sheikh Naser was shot in the hand before entering the bathroom, it was bleeding from his hand.
+Sheikh Kamal's wife Sultana, Sheikh Jamal and his wife Rosi, Sheikh Russel and Bangabandhu's brother Naser also took shelter in the washroom.
+Sheikh Naser was shot in the hand before entering the washroom, it was bleeding from his hand.
 Begum Mujib tore a hem of her sari and wiped his blood.

 Meanwhile, the assailants came again to the second floor and they were banging on the door.
 Begum Mujib went to open the door and said, "If we die, we will all die together."
 After opening the door, the assailants entered the room and took Sheikh Naser, Sheikh Russel, Begum Mujib and Roma downstairs.
 While going downstairs, Begum Mujib saw Bangabandhu's body on the stairs and said, "I will not go further, kill me here."
 After these words, the assailants took her to the second floor again.
 Screams and sound of gunshots were then heard.